-With 18 religious sects living on a 10,452 sq. k surface, Lebanon is rich in significant religious sites, of many eras, dotted across its map
+With 18 religious sects, Lebanon is rich in religious sites, of many eras, which are dotted across its map.

 Of the many religious tours, we have selected a walking trail and a day’s visit that between them combine the sites of one of the country’s major religions: Christianity.

 The municipality of Ehden, a picturesque village, in the north of Lebanon, along with Beyond Beirut, an NGO, whose mission is to encourage the development of experiential tourism outside Beirut, as a means of sustainable economic development, have organized a three-hour tour of area religious sites.

 This itinerary begins at Al Midan, Ehden’s historic souk, set in the iconic town center and characterized by traditional Lebanese architecture and includes cafés, pastry shops and restaurants.